-If a query param does not have a value, Falcon will by default ignore that parameter.
-For example, passing $f{00}$ or $f{00}=$ will result in the parameter being ignored.
+If a query param does not have a value and the keep\blank\qs\values request option is set to False (the default as of Falcon 2.0+ is True), Falcon will ignore that parameter.
+For example, passing 'foo' or 'foo=' will result in the parameter being ignored.

-If you would like to recognize such parameters, you must set the keep\blank\qs\values request option to True.
-Request options are set globally for each instance of falcon.API via the req\options property.
+If you would like to recognize such parameters, the keep\blank\qs\values request option should be set to True (or simply kept at its default value in Falcon 2.0+).
+Request options are set globally for each instance of falcon.App via the req\options property.
 For example: